 - Zip Money offers a line of credit from $1000 up to $5000 for regular accounts and up to $50,000 for specific merchants (customers must apply through a merchant for limits higher than $5000).

 Limits are determined after successful application and you may not be granted the full limit you apply for.

 Some eligible Zip Pay accounts may be able to increase their limit to up to $2000.
 However, accounts with credit limits over $1000 incur a higher monthly fee of $9.95.

 Does Zip do credit checks?

 Yes.
-Unlike some BNPL services like Afterpay, Zip does perform a background check.
+Unlike some BNPL services like Afterpay, Zip does perform a credit check.

 They claim they conduct a credit and identity assessment, including a credit check and real-time bank verifications on both Zip Pay and Zip Money applications.

-Yes.
-You can close your Zip account by contacting Zip, but only if you have no balance owing.
+You can also close your Zip account but only if you have no balance owing.

 How does Zip make money?